 You find yourself in restaurants and grungy bars with people you once shared bleachers and classrooms with.
 Everyone looks a little worn around the edges, even you.
 Especially you, it seems.
 In any case, you don’t know how you’re supposed to feel about them.
 Obligation?
 Regret for not keeping in touch?
 Complete apathy?
 To complicate matters even more, your college friends will mix with your high school friends.
 The girl you studied abroad with works at a Victoria’s Secret with a girl from high school who you recently deleted from Facebook, so that’s awkward.
-While they seem to be two worlds completely, time and space has continued as it always does completely outside of your life.
+While they seem to be two worlds completely, space and time has continued as it always does completely outside of your life.

-I remember the summer before I began college, before many of my friends moved to various parts of the country to go to school.
+I vividly remember the summer before I began college, before many of my friends moved to various parts of the country for college.
 I was scared of change and probably still am, but I wasn’t worried about losing my friends.
 I thought the ones that mattered wouldn’t disappear, nor would our friendships.
-And the people I lost touch with wouldn’t be a huge loss or we would have worked harder to stay friends.
+And the people I lost touch with wouldn’t be a huge loss or we (presumably) would have worked harder to stay friends.